What is Moab, Utah Famous For?

 Grassroots Events hosts two of the best annual trail running races in Utah for all levels of runners: the Moab Red Hot and the Amasa Run.

 So if you’re interested in trail racing or ultra racing and need a good excuse to visit Moab, check them out.
-We also offer guided running adventures if you’d like to just get out and explore Moab’s beautiful trails on foot.
+Our sister company Canyon Voyages also offers guided running adventures if you’d like to just get out and explore Moab’s beautiful trails on foot.